gvolpe/neovim-flake/README.md

 }
 ```

-We can also choose to use the minimal configuration via `nvim-lspconfig` or use the more featureful [nvim-metals](https://github.com/scalameta/nvim-metals).
+We can also choose to use the minimal configuration via `nvim-lspconfig` or use the more featureful [nvim-metals](https://github.com/scalameta/nvim-metals) (default and recommended).

 Have a look at my [nix-config](https://github.com/gvolpe/nix-config) for a full example.